Today's NHL Games on TV: Channel & Free Streaming | December 9

 NHL Games on TV Today: Channel & Free Streaming Options | December 9

-Today's NHL slate has plenty of quality competition in store.
-Among those games is the Los Angeles Kings squaring off against the New York Islanders.
+Today's NHL schedule has several top-tier games, including the matchup between the Los Angeles Kings and the New York Islanders.

-There is live coverage available for all the action in the NHL today, and we have provided the information on how to watch as well as individual game previews below.
+Here you can find information on live coverage of all of today's NHL action.

 Sign up using our links for ESPN+, Fubo and Max to make sure you can stream NHL action across your devices this season.